-This is the most famous Breton seafood dish—every chef in Brittany has his or her own favorite version.
+This is Brittany's most famous seafood dish—every Breton chef has a favorite version.

 Yield: serves 4

 - 1⁄4 cup extra-virgin olive oil